What Does Homeowners Insurance Cover?

 At Lemonade, our policies are driven by national insurance data that forces us to exclude certain breeds who have a propensity for biting.
 Nothing personal here.

-Dogs in the ‘high-risk’ category include Pit Bulls, Staffordshire Terriers, Doberman Pinschers, Rottweilers, German Shepherds, Chows, Great Danes, Presa Canarios, Akitas, Alaskan Malamutes, Siberian Huskies, and Wolf-hybrids.
+Dogs in the ‘reactive’ category include Pit Bulls, Staffordshire Terriers, Doberman Pinschers, Rottweilers, German Shepherds, Chows, Great Danes, Presa Canarios, Akitas, Alaskan Malamutes, Siberian Huskies, and Wolf-hybrids.

 Why?
 Because termites are usually considered preventable.
 They don’t arise out of nowhere—homeowners are generally aware of a termite problem before they cause serious damage.
 If you’re not sure whether you’re dealing with these pests, a qualified inspector can sort that out for you quickly.